a-ainamdar/MB-280T01-Configure-Dynamics-365-customer-experience-model-driven-apps/Instructions/Labs/Lab_3_1_Views.md

 5. Locate and open the Expense Line table.
 6. Under Data experiences, select **Views.**
 7. Open the **Active Expense Lines** view.
-8. Select **View Column** and from the menu that appears, select **Expense Date.**
+8. Select **Expense Date, Item Description, Expense Type,** and **Expense Amount.**
-9. Select **View Column** and from the menu that appears, select **Item Description.**
-10. Repeat step nine to add the following columns:
-    - Expense Type
-    - Expense Amount
-11. Locate and select the **Created On** column.
+9. Locate and select the **Created On** column.
 From the menu that appears select **Remove.**
-12. Your view should have the Expense Title, Expense Date, Item Description, Expense Type and Expense Amount columns on it.
+10. Your view should have the Expense Title, Expense Date, Item Description, Expense Type and Expense Amount columns on it.
-13. Select the **Save and publish** button.
+11. Select the **Save and publish** button.
-14. Select the back button to return to the list of views.
+12. Select the back button to return to the list of views.

 Next, we will repeat that process to update the Expense Line Associated View.
 This is the view that will appear when you are looking at Expense Lines from a parent table such as Expense Report.

 ### Task #2: Update the Expense Line Associated View

 1. Locate and open the Expense Line Associated view.
-2. Select **View Column** and from the menu that appears, select **Expense Date.**
+2. Select **Expense Date, Item Description, Expense Type,** and **Expense Amount.**
-3. Select **View Column** and from the menu that appears, select **Item Description.**
-4. Repeat step nine to add the following columns:
-    - Expense Type
-    - Expense Amount
-5. Locate and select the **Created On** column.
+3. Locate and select the **Created On** column.
 From the menu that appears select **Remove.**
-6. Your view should have the Expense Title, Expense Date, Item Description, Expense Type and Expense Amount columns on it.
+4. Your view should have the Expense Title, Expense Date, Item Description, Expense Type and Expense Amount columns on it.
-7. Select the **Save and publish** button.
+5. Select the **Save and publish** button.
-8. Select the back button to return to the list of views.
+6. Select the back button to return to the list of views.

 Finally, we will repeat that process one more time to update the Quick Find Active Expense Lines View.
 This is the view that is used whenever a user uses the search field to look for a specific Expense Line.

 ### Task #3: Update the Quick Find view

 1. Locate and open the Quick Find Active Expense Lines view.
-2. Select **View Column** and from the menu that appears, select **Expense Date.**
+2. Select  **Expense Date, Item Description, Expense Type,** and **Expense Amount.**
-3. Select **View Column** and from the menu that appears, select **Item Description.**
-4. Repeat step nine to add the following columns:
-    - Expense Type
-    - Expense Amount
-5. Locate and select the **Created On** column.
+3. Locate and select the **Created On** column.
 From the menu that appears select **Remove.**
-6. Your view should have the Expense Title, Expense Date, Item Description, Expense Type and Expense Amount columns on it.
+4. Your view should have the Expense Title, Expense Date, Item Description, Expense Type and Expense Amount columns on it.
-7. On the right side of the screen, in the Find by section, select **Edit Find Table Columns.**
+5. On the right side of the screen, in the Find by section, select **Edit Find Table Columns.**
-8. Add the following columns:
+6. Add the following columns:
     - Expense Date
     - Expense Type
-9. Select the **Apply** button.
+7. Select the **Apply** button.
-10. Select the **Save and publish** button.
+8. Select the **Save and publish** button.
-11. Select the back button to return to the list of views.
+9. Select the back button to return to the list of views.

 ### Task #4: Edit the different Expense Reports views